tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 The whole webpage/SQL database architecture is built on a premise (hope, even) that nobody will touch your data while you look at the rendered webpage.

 Most collaborative implementations are “best effort” and have many common-life scenarios in which they lose data.
 Ever seen this dialogue “which version to keep?”
-I mean, bar today is so low that your users would be happy to at least have a window like that.
+I mean, the bar is so low today that your users would be happy to at least have a window like that.

 <figure><img src="icloud_conflict.jpg" height="468"></figure>

-And no, in my world app that says “I’m gonna destroy some of your work, but you get to choose which one” is not okay.
+And no, in my world, an app that says “I’m gonna destroy some of your work, but you get to choose which one” is not okay.

 Linux kills random processes _by design_.
 And yet it’s the most popular server-side OS.